KelvinBeerJones/ceda_database/README.md

 	- numpy
 	- matplotlib
 	- NetworkX (to generate input files for Gephi)
-- Gephi is used to explore the integrated social networks that emerge from the final dataset, and especially time series analysis.
+- Gephi is used to explore the integrated social networks that emerge from the final dataset, and especially time series analysis

 ##  The data used in development:

 Data was kindly donated by the RAI archives (London) and the QFHS (London).
 Further data was obtained from my own research at RAI archives (London) and Friends House (London) Quaker Archives.

-Data collected comprised of social data on circa 3000 persons known to have participated in the 'Centres for the Emergence of the Discipline of Anthropology' (CEDA) in Britain:
+Data collected comprised of social data on circa 3000 persons known to have participated in the 'Centres for the Emergence of the Discipline of Anthropology' (CEDA) in Britain.
+Among these around 600 Quakers were found and (later) 450 of these Quakers' family relationships were obtained:

 -  Quaker Committee's that nurtured and developed the Aborigines Protection Society
 -  The Aborigines Protection Society